 This trick is very simple but versatile.
-The best thing is, our DIY “cloud gun” works with any powder you can find, so if you’re not into baking, you can go another way.
+The best thing is our DIY cloud gun works with any powder you can find.
+So, if you’re not into baking, you can use it in other ways.

-Add a creative (and explosive) touch to jewelry photography.
-Why not shoot flying bracelets and rings in the clouds of multicoloured Holi powder?
+Add a creative (and explosive) touch to jewelry photography with clouds of multicolored powder!